scs5/indeed-scraper/README.md

 ## Results
 ### What are the most frequently mentioned skills?
 I began by searching for positions similar to 'Machine Learning Engineer' and 'Data Scientist' in my area.
 I gathered data from around 150 job postings, filtering out duplicates and positions that didn't align with my goals.
-After this manual curation, I narrowed it down to 50 relevant job listings.
+This narrowed the data down to 50 relevant job listings.
-From these job descriptions, I extracted the most frequently mentioned skills and visualized them in a bar plot below.
+From these job descriptions, I extracted the most frequently mentioned skills and visualized them below.
 ![counts](./figures/skill_counts.png)

 ### What skills am I lacking?